Thursday, November 9, 2023

 “I used to be a director, you know,” he said.
 “I mean, before this café.
 I directed two films you might have seen.
 One was [title I don’t remember], the other was Scorsese’s Vandals.”

-I thought about the titles, told him I was sorry I hadn’t seen either, but that I considered film “important”.
+I thought about this, told him I was sorry I hadn’t seen either film, but that I considered film “important”.
 He sensed my confusion.

-His sense of deep defeat still weighed on him.
-He burst into tears.
+He looked at the table, the defeat still weighing on him.
+Finally, he burst into tears.
 I began crying with him.
 We sat there crying.

-“I’m the man who directed Scorsese’s Vandals,” he said through sobs.
+“I’m the man who directed Scorsese’s Vandals,” he sobbed, index finger thumping his chest.
 “It was me.”

-Later, outside once more, I glimpsed the Pacific peeking between a line of houses, hardly a block away.
-I walked to the beach, stripped down to my shorts, and swam a bit along the rocky shore.
+Then I was outside again.
+I glimpsed the Pacific peeking between a line of houses, hardly a block away.
+I walked to the beach, stripped down to my shorts, and began to swim along the rocky shore.
 The water was cool and clear.
-But realizing I was still lost, I decided to get out.
+But I realized I was still lost, and needing to figure out where I was, I should finish the swim.

-When I tried, however, the rocky, sandy shore had become a kind of stone embankment.
-I couldn’t get a grip on it.
+When I tried to get out of the water, however, the sandy shore had become a kind of stone embankment.
+Algae coated the surface, and I couldn’t get a grip on it.
 I began to tread water, scanning the shore for breaks in the wall.
+It extended in both directions.

 This, I’m confident, is the tenor of nearly all my dreams.